How to train a Spirits amiibo, from start to finish

 - In addition to giving you ridiculous stats, Primary Spirits also give you one of 4 different types.
 These 4 types are Neutral, Attack, Defense, and Grab.
 Always go for Neutral.
 If you choose one of the other 3, you can get countered easily.
 Attack Type amiibo do 1.3x more damage and take .85x damage against Grab Type amiibo, Grab Type amiibo do better against Defense Type amiibo, and Defense Type amiibo do better against Attack Type amiibo.
 Neutral can’t be countered, so it’s the most versatile by far.

 - Once you’ve added all your Spirits, congrats!
 It’s time to train your amiibo.
 You could check out a guide on how to train whatever amiibo you’re training, or train it on your own.
 From here it’s all up to you.
 If you’ve never trained a Spirits amiibo (or any amiibo, for that matter), don’t worry.
 The process is easy.
-Train it to level 50 with learning on, ideally as the same character you’re training.
+Train it to around level 30 with learning on, ideally as the same character you’re training.
 Use the moves you want it to use, and let it hit you with the moves you want it you use.
 I’d also recommend equipping a weak Spirit team so that you don’t get rocked by your amiibo right out of the gate.
-Once they hit level 50, turn learning off and watch it play against a CPU for a bit.
+Once they hit level 30, turn learning off and level it up all the way to 50.
+Once it’s level 50, watch it play against a CPU for a bit.
 If it’s doing what you want, great!
 Your amiibo is fully trained.
 If not, turn learning back on and train them a bit more until your amiibo plays desirably.
 You might even need to reset the amiibo in extreme cases.
 Just make sure you don’t change the Spirits after you’ve fully trained it, or you’ll be in a big puddle of regret.

 So, as a quick overview:

 - Use the Tier List to find what Support Spirits to give your amiibo